Denis Grant King

-Denis Grant King (born 1903) was an archaeological draftsman, artist, historic monument conservation campaigner and archaeologist.
+Denis Grant King (6 April 1903 – 23 February 1994) was an English archaeological draftsman, artist, historic monument conservation campaigner and archaeologist.
 He worked predominantly in Wiltshire, England, most notably as Alexander Keiller’s surveyor and draftsman during the excavations at Avebury.

 Early life and education

-Denis Grant King was born in 1903 in Bromley.
+Denis Grant King was born on 6 April 1903 in Honor Oak Park, Kent.
 His father, Charles Grant King, was a self-employed artist, whose income came chiefly from advertising.

 Denis attended the Blackheath School of Art.

 Avebury Stone Circle

 Grant King was employed at Avebury from 1938 to 1941 as a draftsman and surveyor.
 His accurate site recording facilitated the repositioning of the fallen stones.
 As well as producing site plans and archaeological drawings, he kept a diary of the excavation and created observational cartoons for the amusement of his colleagues.
 The high standard of his site drawings was a notable feature of Grant King’s career.
 He was a conscientious objector during the wartime period and was allocated agricultural tasks; although initially charged with caring for poultry at the evacuated Beltaine School, he was promoted to teaching history and archaeology.